 It has been widely reported in the media today that the National Domestic Abuse helpline has seen a 25% increase in requests for help since the lockdown according to the charity, Refuge.

 What is Domestic Abuse?

 It includes things like controlling who you spend time with or speak to.
-It could be monitoring, checking and restricting your phone calls, messages and other social contact.
-This could be heightened during lockdown and can be very isolating.
+It could be monitoring, checking and restricting your phone calls, messages and other social contacts.
+This could be heightened during the lockdown and can be very isolating.

 It includes making insulting and demeaning comments which affect your self-esteem.

 Domestic abuse is about power and control.